If you just want to insert a new link in Drupal using the CK Editor (part of the core modules with Drupal 8), follow these steps:

 - Remember to Save the page again.

-You may also be interested in Indigoextra's Drupal end-user guide.
+You may also be interested in Indigoextra's Drupal end-user guide or research into what the optimal anchor text distribution is for SEO.

 One other point on inserting anchors is that the page can only ever scroll down as far as the bottom, therefore if an anchor is placed near the bottom of the page, it won't scroll all the way down to it.